boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ##  IP Hand-off

-   In this option, the slices in the transport domain are instantiated by IP tunnels (for example, IPsec, GTP-U tunnel) established between NFs.
+   In this option, the slices in the transport domain are instantiated by IP tunnels (for example, IPsec or GTP-U tunnels) established between NFs.
 The transport for a single 5G slice is constructed with multiple such tunnels, since a typical 5G slice contains many NFs - especially DUs and CUs.
 If a shared NF (i.e., an NF that serves multiple slices, for example a shared DU) is deployed, multiple tunnels from shared NF are established, each tunnel representing a single slice.
-As opposed to the VLAN hand-off case, there is no logical interface representing slice on the PE, hence all slices are handled within single service instance.
+As opposed to the VLAN hand-off case, there is no logical interface representing a slice on the PE, hence all slices are handled within single service instance.
 On the other hand, similarly to the VLAN hand-off case, a mapping table tracking IP to IETF Network Slice mapping is required.